FyodorovAI/.github/profile/README.md

 ./fyodorov auth
 ```

+You will need an invite code.
+If you weren't provided with one you can try this: `GITHUB`

 ## Deploying the Configuration

 If you haven't already created a configuration file, here's an example fyodorov_config.yml to get started: